 © The International League Against Epilepsy

-Edited By: Gary W. Mathern, MD and Astrid Nehlig, PhD
+Edited By: Gary W. Mathern, MD, Astrid Nehlig, PhD, and Michael Sperling, MD.

 Impact Factor: 4.584

 ISI Journal Citation Reports © Ranking: 2013: 26/194 (Clinical Neurology)

 Recently Published Issues

 Sudden unexpected death from epilepsy (SUDEP) has attracted considerable attention in the past several years, and there is increasing pressure from the epilepsy community to encourage medical professionals to tell their patients about it.
 In a Scottish coroner's inquest after the SUDEP deaths of two girls, a recommendation was made that “The vast majority of patients with epilepsy, or their parents or carers where appropriate, should be advised of the risk of SUDEP on first diagnosis or...within a very short time thereafter.”

 News from ILAE